Why IT Leaders Are Consolidating Observability Tools in 2026

 Start consolidating with your most critical services, unify their telemetry, and build toward autonomous IT.

-According to LogicMonitor’s 2026 Observability & AI Outlook, 84% of organizations are pursuing or considering consolidation, and 51% cite tool sprawl and siloed views as their top operational challenge.
+According to LogicMonitor’s 2026 Observability & AI Outlook, 84% of organizations are pursuing or considering tool consolidation, and 51% cite tool sprawl and siloed views as their top operational challenge.

-That’s why tool consolidation is no longer a procurement decision.
-Consolidation unifies visibility, prepares infrastructure for AI, and builds toward autonomous operations.
+Moreover, consolidation unifies visibility, prepares infrastructure for AI, and builds toward autonomous operations.

 Why Modern IT Can’t Operate on Fragmented Tools Anymore